JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-23-first_experience_a11y_testing.markdown

 I used to work on a web project based on Ember.js for frontend.

 Most developers touched the frontend with the purpose of change the functionality of the application or improve performance.
-We had one single person that was focused on the UI details, such as color pallets and, guess what, a11y.
+We had a single person that was focused on the UI details, such as color pallets and, guess what, a11y.

 Our requirements for a11y were a standard "should be a11y compatible" - nobody used to discuss the implications of proposed changes to a11y aspects.